vectordotdev/vector/rfcs/2020-04-04-2221-kubernetes-integration.md

 ### What We'll Accomplish

-* Collect data from each of your Kubernetes Pods
+- Collect data from each of your Kubernetes Pods
-  * Ability to filter by container name, Pod IDs, and namespaces.
+  - Ability to filter by container names, Pod IDs, and namespaces.
-  * Automatically merge logs that Kubernetes splits.
+  - Automatically merge logs that Kubernetes splits.
-  * Enrich your logs with useful Kubernetes context.
+  - Enrich your logs with useful Kubernetes context.
-* Send your logs to one or more destinations.
+- Send your logs to one or more destinations.

 ### Tutorial